wp-plugins/je-suis-charlie/readme.txt

 Tested Up To: 4.1
 Stable tag: trunk

-Because of some terrorist acts, you can now show your support to Charlie Hebdo by putting a ribbon that says "#JeSuisCharlie" on your WordPress site.
+Because of some terrorist acts, you can now show your support to Charlie Hebdo by putting a ribbon that says "#JeSuisCharlie" on your site.

 == Description ==